epam/ThreadAffinity/README.md

 # Thread Affinity Wrapper

-A wrapper over net.openhft:affinity providing handy classes to create threads pinned to the specified cpus.
+A wrapper over net.openhft:affinity providing handy classes to create threads pinned to the specified CPUs.

 ## Use